matloff/fastStat/README.md

 E(S<sup>2</sup>) -  &sigma;<sup>2</sup> = -1/n  &sigma;<sup>2</sup>

-This is tiny, but it bothered the early developers of statistics, who then adjusted the definition of sample variance to
+This is usually tiny, but it bothered the early developers of statistics, who then adjusted the definition of sample variance to

 s<sup>2</sup> = (1/(n-1)) &Sigma;<sub>i</sub><sup>n</sup>